 Making truffles is a messy business.
 I could never be a chocolatier.
 I hate getting messy and dirty, even in the name of food.
 Luckily, this handy mini cookie scoop that I received for Christmas was just perfect for my truffle scooping needs.
 I’m pretty sure a light shone on it as I opened my

 messy utensil drawer in search of my melon baller.
+It was perfect for making these Butterfinger Truffles.

 I scooped out the chocolate with it and dumped it on the wax paper.
 Mind you they weren’t perfectly round but I thought that was ok because it made them look homemade.
 I can sacrifice looks a bit to keep my hands gunk free.